benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

   <img width="750" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/interaction.png">
 </p>

 We estimate the same causal effects for males and females that we found when we ran one model for each half of the population.
 The estimated effect for females is the coefficient on surgery, and the estimated effect for males is the coefficient on surgery **plus** the coefficient on the interaction term.
-Although both methods require a more precise question, they each have pros and cons depending on your specific project (e.g., sample size and covariate levels).
+Although both methods require a more precise question, they each have pros and cons depending on your specific project.

 ## Summary